-World Orienteering Day
+World Orienteering Day & World Orienteering Week

-World Orienteering Day (WOD) began in 2016 to encourage people, particularly young people, to try or take up orienteering.
+It’s now grown to become a week of encouraging people – especially young people – to try or take up orienteering.
 The aim each year is to break the world record for the number of people participating in orienteering activities globally.

 There are other resources to download on the WOD website, including posters, badges, diplomas, etc.